dragontheory/THOR/README.md

 * vendors/simplebar/*
 * vendors/split-master

-Bootstrap Documentation:
+Bootstrap Documentation : :
 * The latest online Bootstrap documentation can be found here: https://getbootstrap.com/docs/

-IMPORTANT (PLEASE READ):
+IMPORTANT (PLEASE READ) : :
 * I spent months attempting to create this app without Bootstrap or any other dependency and found myself rewriting Bootstrap since Bootstrap is standards compliant.
 So to save time/effort/money I decided to leverage what they had already successfully done.
 Turns out they have done much better than I could have ever done.
-Bootstrap is vetted by thousands of the most hard-core client-side developers in the highly competitive commercial application development industry.
+Bootstrap is vetted by thousands of commercially competitive developers building tens of thousands of websites and web applications.
 * The scaffolding (HTML) and interactivity (CSS/JS) is a component unto itself and should be kept independent from data logic.
 This preserves JS framework agnosticism, the ability to rapidly copy/past components, and Bootstrap spec integrity.
 * Data logic is only necessary where data is visible at the component level of each panel.
 The rest is taken care of already by the UI.
 * Bootstrap "overflow-hidden" classes are used in the HTML to enable scrolling in panels.
 Do not remove them.